Enroll Anytime FAQs

 You may enroll in up to 4 courses at a time.
 For your academic success, we recommend that you take no more than 2 courses at the same time.

-No. Open-enrollment, independent study courses that do not follow the semester schedule do not qualify for federal or state financial aid.
+No. Open-enrollment, Enroll Anytime courses that do not follow the semester schedule do not qualify for federal or state financial aid.

-If you are enrolled in a combination of semester-based courses and open-enrollment, independent study courses, only your semester-based course enrollment will be considered for federal or state financial aid programs.
+If you are enrolled in a combination of semester-based courses and open-enrollment, Enroll Anytime courses, only your semester-based course enrollment will be considered for federal or state financial aid programs.

 Private Education Loans